nhsd-a2si/docs-uec-appts/_pages/scope/usecases/usep_abus13.md

 ### Acceptance Criteria

 *	The system **must** allow clinical users to book outside the disposition timeframes
-*	The system **must** notify non-clinical users that they are booking outside a disposition timeframe and they need to seek clinical approval for 2 hour contact primary care dispositions (e.x.
-Dx05)
+*	The system **must** notify non-clinical users that they are booking outside a disposition timeframe and they need to seek clinical approval for 2 hour contact primary care dispositions (e.g. Dx05)
 *	The system **must** notify non-clinical users that they are booking outside a disposition timeframe and they need to seek clinical approval for 6 hour contact primary care dispositions (e.g. Dx06)
 *	The system **must** notify non-clinical users that they are booking outside a disposition timeframe and they need to seek clinical approval for 1 hour speak to primary care dispositions (e.g. Dx11)
 *	The system **must** notify non-clinical users that they are booking outside a disposition timeframe and they need to seek clinical approval for 2 hour speak to primary care dispositions (e.g. Dx12)